-BY USING THE PROGRAMS WITHIN THE ELECTRONIC TRANSMITTED PACKAGE OR DIRECT DOWNLOAD ("SOFTWARE"), YOU AGREE TO BE BOUND BY THE TERMS OF THIS LICENSE AGREEMENT.
+BY USING THE SOFTWARE PROGRAMS WITHIN THE ELECTRONIC TRANSMITTED PACKAGE OR DIRECT DOWNLOAD ("SOFTWARE"), YOU AGREE TO BE BOUND BY THE TERMS OF THIS LICENSE AGREEMENT.
 DO NOT USE THE SOFTWARE WITHOUT FIRST READING AND UNDERSTANDING THE TERMS OF THIS LICENSE AGREEMENT.

-If you do not agree with the terms of this license, discontinue use, delete and/or return the unused Software immediately to the distributor from which it was obtained.
+If you do not agree with the terms of this license, discontinue use, delete, and/or return the unused Software immediately to the distributor from which it was obtained.

-- 1. LICENSE: In consideration of the required license fee, the University of Florida McTrans Center (hereinafter called "McTrans") hereby grants you (hereinafter called "End User") a nonexclusive license to use the enclosed HIGHWAY CAPACITY SOFTWARE, TRANSYT-7F, and HIGHWAY SAFETY SOFTWARE in HCS2022 (hereinafter called "Software") as described in the applicable portion of section 3 for a period in which the End User pays the subscription fee established by McTrans. - 2.
+- 1. LICENSE: In consideration of the required license fee, the University of Florida McTrans Center (hereinafter called "McTrans") hereby grants you (hereinafter called "End User") a nonexclusive license to use the enclosed HIGHWAY CAPACITY SOFTWARE (HCS2024) (hereinafter called "Software") as described in the applicable portion of section 3 for a period in which the End User pays the subscription fee established by McTrans. - 2.
 OWNERSHIP: This license is not a sale of the Software; it is a license to use the Software under the terms of this License Agreement. - 3.
-USE: The Software is licensed to End Users for a particular use, depending on the particular license that is designated on order and described in this Section 3. - a.
+USE: The Software is licensed to End Users for a particular use, depending on the particular license that is designated on order and described in this Section. - a.
 Single Office License.
-The End User may use the Software on any number of computers within End User's immediate office, which is defined as a single organizational unit, having a unique function, comprising one or more contiguous rooms in a single location.
+The End User may use the Software on any number of computers within the End User's immediate office, defined as a single organizational unit with a unique function, comprising one or more contiguous rooms in a single location.
 All persons using the Software are also End Users.
-End Users may also use the Software on portable computers while on official travel and on home computers, as long as ALL such use is on behalf of the office for which this Software License was purchased.
-This Software License does not authorize the use of the Software at any offices that are related to that single organizational unit but are not located at the same geographic location, even if the Software is stored on a portable computer.
-If you have any questions as to the validity of your End User License, contact McTrans. - b.
+End Users may also use the Software on portable computers, such as laptops, while on official travel and on home computers, AS LONG AS ALL SUCH USE IS ON BEHALF OF THE OFFICE FOR WHICH THIS SOFTWARE LICENSE WAS PURCHASED.
+This Software License does not authorize the use of the Software at any offices related to that single organizational unit but not located at the same geographic location, even if the Software is stored on a portable computer.
+If you have any questions as to the validity of your End User License, contact McTrans.
+The End User may use the Software directly on the computer that has been installed.
+The end User may not use the Software remotely via any technology, such as a remote desktop (see section 4).
+The End User should consult with section 13 of this EULA on other restrictions for the Software's use. - b.
 Academic License.
-The End User may use the Software only within a laboratory within End User's immediate school, which is defined as a single school unit, having a unique function, comprising one or more contiguous rooms in a single location, up to the permitted (purchased) number of copies, provided the use is supervised in a classroom setting for teaching or research purposes, and appropriate protection is in place against students copying the Software and taking it out of the lab.
+The End User may use the Software only within a laboratory within the End User's immediate school, which is defined as a single school unit having a unique function, comprising one or more contiguous rooms in a single location, up to the permitted (purchased) number of copies, provided the use is supervised in a classroom setting for teaching or research purposes, and appropriate protection is in place against students copying the Software and taking it out of the lab.
 The responsibility for ensuring this protection of the Software rests with the End User.
 Multiple laboratories require multiple licenses.
-The Software may not be installed or used on any computer outside of the licensed laboratory under the Academic License, including (but not limited to) any office, home, networked or portable computer.
+The Software may not be installed or used on any computer outside of the licensed laboratory under the Academic License, including (but not limited to) any office, home, networked, or portable computer.
 If you have any questions as to the type or validity of your End User License, contact McTrans.
+The End User may use the Software directly on the computer that has been installed.
+The End User may not use the Software remotely via any technology, such as a remote desktop (see also section 4).
+The End User should consult with section 13 of this EULA on other restrictions for the Software's use.